meg-gutshall/flatiron-curriculum-notes/rails/10-routes-and-resources/routing-and-nested-resources.md

 If we go to our blog and try to browse to `/authors/1/posts`, we should see the posts for that author.
 And then if we try `/authors/1/post/1`, we should see that post.

-**Note:** If your IDs are different adn you are having trouble with the URLs, try running `rake db:reset` to reset your IDs to the defaults in the seed file.
+**Note:** If your IDs are different and you are having trouble with the URLs, try running `rake db:reset` to reset your IDs to the defaults in the seed file.

 If we look at our `routes.rb` file, we can already see it getting messy.
 Instead of something nice like `resources :authors`, now we're specifying controller actions and HTTP verbs just to do a simple filter of an author's posts.